-Biological and cultural diversity that embraces indigenous and local knowledge and practices provides innovative ways of coping with global change.
-SwedBio collaborates with a rich diversity of indigenous peoples and local community organisations on several continents.
-Through our exchanges across knowledge systems and cultures we are striving to find ways towards equity, reciprocity and usefulness in the meetings for all involved.
+Biological and cultural diversity that embraces indigenous and local knowledge and practices provide innovative ways of coping with global change.
+SwedBio collaborates with indigenous peoples and local community organisations on several continents.
+Through our exchanges across knowledge systems and cultures, we are striving to find ways towards equity, reciprocity and usefulness in the meetings for all involved.

 Ecological knowledge lost when languages become extinct